Deutsche Pfandbriefbank (PBB) Q4 2025 earnings summary

 Financial highlights

-Operating income declined to €422 million from €544 million year-over-year, mainly due to lower net interest income and reduced portfolio volume.
+Operating income declined to €422 million from €544 million in 2024, reflecting lower net interest income and reduced portfolio volume.

 Administrative expenses decreased to €236 million, with cost discipline offsetting inflation and strategic investments.